Rights & Responsibilities

 You have the right to choose Your Brokerage

-In the Portland metro area, you have the choice of a brokerage (such as Community Pathways) or a community developmental disabilities program (CDDP) through your local county.
+In the Portland Metro area, you have the choice of having your case management services delivered to you through a brokerage, such as Community Pathways, or a community developmental disabilities program (CDDP) through your local county.
 Your choices in the metro area include: